- March 9, 2023

 According to data from the Labour Force Survey from January to June 2021, there is a significant difference in the unemployment rates of recent immigrants and Canadian-born women (15.2% vs. 8.0%).
 Additionally, the industries in which immigrant women, particularly racialized women, work typically pay less than other industries.

 According to a report released by Immigration, Refugees, and Citizenship Canada (IRCC) last year, racialized newcomer women are overrepresented in low-wage industries like hospitality, or food and lodging services.
-These industries suffered significant effects by declines in the labor market during COVID-19.
+These industries suffered significant effects of declines in the labor market during COVID-19.
 These industries are where many immigrant women begin their careers in Canada, where they also suffer some of the most severe wage losses.
 The median entry wage for immigrant women decreased from $26,100 to $23,200 between 2019 and 2020, or 11.1%.

 The majority of immigrant women are sponsored by families.